darrylkelly88/centos-demo-config/README.md

 upgrade_bool - Default is False.
 Determines if yum update is executed before upgrade

 repoconfig_bool - Default is False.
 Determines if the default Yum Repo's are edited.
 WARNING if set to true this uses the shell module to execute and is not idempotent.
-Setting to True may have unintended consequences
+Setting to True may have unintended consequences.
+This may be required to be set to True when upgrade_bool is set to True.

 satellite_fqdn - the fqdn of your satellite server.
 This is the server the machine will be registered to.